Computer Science (Master of Science)

 Syllabus and Examination Regulations

-- Exam and admission regulations (in German)
+(Please note: the PDF version is updated only once per semester) - Exam and admission regulations (in German)

 Contact Persons